 CalHFA will use our housing resources and expertise to Affirmatively Further Fair Housing in California.
 These efforts are driven by data that shows how Blacks, Latinos, Asian-American/Pacific Islanders, Native Americans and other groups continue to be under-represented when it comes to owning homes, and the historical context that has led to that under-representation.

-Black and Latino homeownership rates are the lowest among California ethnic groups.
-The Black homeownership rate was 50.98% at its peak in 2004, while the Latino homeownership rate was 56.23%.
-Since then, the homeownership rates for both populations have dropped significantly behind all other racial and ethnic groups.
-The Black population was targeted specifically for sub-prime loans during the Great Recession, with the result that the Black homeownership rate dropped by more than 10% since 2004 and has not recovered.
+Black, Pacific Islander and Indigenous homeownership rates are the lowest among California ethnic groups.
+The Black homeownership rate, for instance, was 50.98% at its peak in 2004.
+The Black population was targeted specifically for sub-prime loans during the Great Recession, with the result that the Black homeownership rate has dropped by nearly 15% since 2004.
+Pacific Islander, Indigenous and Latino Californians have disproportionately low homeownership rates also.

 We provide down payment and closing cost assistance through our Single Family Lending programs and finance the construction of lower-income units through our Multifamily loan programs.
 CalHFA is also launching a series of programs and initiatives to educate and provide resources that can help close the housing gap for underserved communities.
 These include Building Black Wealth and the National Mortgage Settlement Counseling programs, among others.